Polk County License Hearing Guide

 After Criminal Case Concludes

-- Classes/Programs That Must Be Completed: Depending on the circumstances of your DUI offense, you may be required to complete an alcohol education program, substance abuse assessment, or treatment program.
+- Classes/Programs That Must Be Completed: You may be required to complete a substance abuse assessment and treatment program as a condition of reinstatement.

 Polk County DMV Offices